iOS 8 Development with Swift

 - Work with the navigators and inspectors to speed your development

 Cocoa Touch is a set of object-oriented libraries for creating apps that run on iOS devices.
-Cocoa Touch is based on Cocoa, and embodies various object-oriented design patterns also used for programming on the Mac.
+Cocoa Touch embodies various object-oriented design patterns used pervasively in iOS and Mac development.
 Understanding those patterns is essential to becoming a competent iOS developer.
 You'll learn how to:

-- Use the core classes in the Cocoa Touch framework
+- Use the core classes in the Cocoa Touch API

-- Define delegates to "hook" your app-specific code into the Cocoa Touch framework
+- Define delegates to "hook" your app-specific code into the Cocoa Touch APIs

 Views and View Controllers

 Views represent the user interface of your app, and all the dynamic aspects of a view are handled by a view controller.
-View controllers are the hub of the model-view-controller (MVC) design.
+View controllers manage the view that users interact with and are the hub of the model-view-controller (MVC) design.
 You'll learn how to:

 - Connect views to their view controllers with outlets